Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Theory

 \end{theorem} The above theorem differs from classical results in approximation theory.
 It fixes a specific approximation function and examines how the distances between data points affect its error.
-In the theorem, the $\cI_i$ denotes a $d-$simplex in the triangulation of the interpolation regime $\cI$ (see detailed description in Appendix~\ref{subapp:computational geometry}).
-The neural networks used in the theorem are some universal approximators, including transformer, feedforward networks, residual networks, etc. (see Section~\ref{sec:related_works}).

-Regarding the dependence on data, the error bound is determined by two quantities: $h_{\max_{d+1}}$, which will decrease as the number of samples increases, and $h_{\min}$, which will increase if the samples are more uniformly distributed (see Section~\ref{subsec:min_distance_vs_biased_distribution}).
-The parameter $r$ quantifies a more refined aspect of function approximation: being in the Sobolev space $W^{r,p}(\Omega)$ not only controls function values but also their derivatives, allowing for smoother approximations, and thus larger $h_{\min}$ also contributes to smoother approximation.
-Indeed, if the neural network $ f(x)$ is real-analytic (Assumption~\ref{assump:analytic}), then $f(x)\in W^{r,p}(\Omega)$ (see Lemma~\ref{lem:NN_is_in_sobolev_space}).
-Moreover, if the network is a universal approximator under Sobolev norm \citep{guhring2020error,de2021approximation,shen2022approximation}, the above results can be extended to hold in the Sobolev norm as well.

-The above theorem also indicates that increasing the number of data points---i.e., decreasing $h_{\max_{d+1}}$ while keeping $h_{\min}$ non-increasing---can achieve the same approximation error as using fewer but more uniformly distributed data points---i.e., increasing $h_{\min}$ while keeping $h_{\max_{d+1}}$ non-decreasing.
-This finding is also validated in our experiments (see Section~\ref{sec:experiments}).
+More precisely, the error bound is determined mainly by two quantities: a local maximum distance $h_{\max_{d+1}}$, and a minimum distance $h_{\min}$.
+It then indicates that using fewer but more uniformly distributed data points, i.e., increasing $h_{\min}$\footnote{ Larger $h_{\min}$ also contributes to smoother approximation as $r$ specifies the order of smoothness in $W^{r,p}(\Omega)$.}, can achieve similar approximation error as increasing the number of data points, i.e., decreasing $h_{\max_{d+1}}$.
+This is also validated in our experiments (see Section~\ref{sec:experiments}).

-The proof of this theorem mainly involves establishing a data-dependent version of Bramble-Hilbert lemma \citep{bramble1970estimation} in numerical analysis.
-This is achieved by proving the Bramble-Hilbert lemma for each $d-$simplex in the Delaunay triangulation.
-See details in Appendix~\ref{app:approximation}.
+The proof mainly involves establishing a data-dependent Bramble-Hilbert lemma \citep{bramble1970estimation} for each $d-$simplex $\cI_i$ in the Delaunay triangulation.
+See a formal version of Theorem~\ref{thm:approximation} and detailed proofs in Appendix~\ref{app:approximation}.